pacs-course/pacs-examples/Examples/CONTENT.md

     - `STL/FileSystem` The new facility to traverse and examine file systems.
     - `STL/Map` The powerful C++ associative container.
     - `STL/Optional` The new `std::optional` utility to represent *missing data*.
     - `STL/RangesAndViews` An example of the use of ranges and views, introduced in c++20.
-It also contains example of the use of the new *contrained algorithms*, more convenient to use and powerful than the usual ones.
+It also contains example of the use of the new *contrained algorithms*: more convenient to use and more powerful than the usual ones.
     - `STL/Reduce` The new utilities `reduce` and `transform_reduce` that perform reduction and transformation operations on ranges, possibly in parallel
     - `STL/Set` The use of set with different comparison operators.
     - `STL/SetEdge` Again the use of a comparison operator to distinguish between directed or undirected graphs.
-    - `STL/Sort` The use of `std::sort` and comparison operators (again!)
+    - `STL/Sort` The use of `std::sort` and comparison operators (again!).
     - `STL/SortAndPermute` Sometimes you want to sort a container and then perform the same permutation of elements of other containers.
 Here a way of doing it.
     - `STL/tuple` Some examples on the use of tuples and `std::tie`
     - `STL/UnorderedMap` The powerful C++ associative container.
 The unordered version.
+Is the C++ version of the Python dictionary.
     - `STL/Variant` An example of this new utility, a class that may store values of different types.
-A more type sefe version of `union`.
+A safer version of `union`.
   * `Streams/` A folder containing several examples of the use of stream,
     * `Streams/binary_io`.
 An example of binary i/o that shows how faster it is on large data set!
 It shows also an example of the use of HDF (you need hdf installed).
     * `Streams/fstream`.
 Streaming on a file (basic stuff).
     * `Streams/iostream`.
 Basic streming operations.
     * `Streams/redirect`.
-Strems ca be redirected, also at run time!.
+Straems can be redirected, also at run time!.
+Useful you you want to be able to switch from screen to file, or to a string.
     * `Streams/serialization`.
 A  example of serializaion of an aggregate (more complex serialization that may be performed with specialised libraries like `boost::serialization` are not covered here).
     * `Streams/sstream`.
-String streams: a very useful tool.
+String streams are a very useful tool.
+They are strings that can act as a stream (or viceversa).
 Here you find some example of usage.
-  * `Vector` Examples of use of `std::vector`.
+  * `Vector` Examples of use of `std::vector`, probably the most used container in C++.
     *`Vector/Basics` As the name says.
-    *`Vector/Remove` What it means removing elements from a vector.
+    *`Vector/Remove` What it means "removing" elements from a vector with `remove()`.
+It is not what you think!`

 ## Advanced examples
   * `adtTree` A binary search structure based on the alternating digital tree algorithm.
 It can search for "points inside boxes", and "possibly intersecting boxes".
-It is a quite dynamic structure where nodes (boxes or points) can be added/deleted dynamically.
+It is a quite dynamic structure where nodes (boxes or points) can be added/deleted dynamically.a very complex example.
   * `bcHandler` An example of a possible way to handle the information about boundary conditions in a numerical code.
 It shows also an example of use of `muparserx`.
-To install muparserX go in the sub-folder `Extra`
+To install `muparserX`, go in the sub-folder `Extra`.
   * `CompositionWithVariadicTemplates` The Composer design pattern done with variadic templates: constructing complex objects by composing simple ones.
 The technique is more "rigid" than the classical one which uses polymorphism, but rather flexible and efficient.
-  * `DataHeap` A class that implements a heap structure operating on a vector without moving vector eleeents around.
+  * `DataHeap` A class that implements a heap structure operating on a vector without moving the vector elements around.
 It is a very efficient implementation of a heap.
   * `DesignPatterns/` A set of example of Design Patterns, a C++ implementation of the techniques illustrated in the famous [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns)book and in [this site.](https://refactoring.guru/design-patterns/cpp).
   * `FloatingPoint/` A directory containing several examples on aspects (sometimes degeneracies) of floating point computations, including how to handle floating point exception.
 See the local `README.md` file.
 The example `FloatinPoint\FinDiff` also shows another use of *gnuplot-iostream* to have plots on the terminal.
   * `MetaProgramming/`.
-A folder with examples that show  metaprogramming techniques (note, since c++20 some are obsolete, yet still working)
+A folder with examples that show  metaprogramming techniques (note, since c++20 some techniques are obsolete, yet still working).
     - `DelcTypeDeclval` An example of the use of the decltype/declval cinstruct.
 In fact, it contains also examples of some type_traits.
     - `GCD` A useless examples on how to compute the greater common divisor statically.
 Different versions are provided.
-Now you have it in the standard library (and surealy a better implementation than mine).
+Now you have it in the standard library (and surely a better implementation than mine).
     - `ifthenelse` Poor-man implementation of the `std::conditional` type-trait.
-    - `IsClonable` An utility (a better version in `Utility/ColingUtilities.hpp` file) to test if a class contains the `clone()` member function.
+    - `IsClonable` An utility (a better version in contained `Utility/CloingUtilities.hpp`) to test if a class contains the `clone()` member function.
     - `MetaDot`.
 Dot product of arrays computed statically.
 Different versions are provided.
     - `Pi`.
 Pi computed  by computing a truncated series with a recursive technique.
     - `SwitchType`.
 The use of type alias to allow mesh elements dedice the type of their buonday depending on the space dimensions.
     - `trasposeView` An overly complex example of a transpose view of a matrix, To show a possible use of `std::enable_if` (but I also provide an alternative).
-    - `Trivial` USe of type-traits to detect Trivial, Trivially-Constructable and StandardLayout types.
+    - `Trivial` USe of type-traits to detect *Trivial*, *Trivially-Constructable* and *StandardLayout* types.
 With an example on how Trivially-Constructable and StandardLayout property may be useful.
-  * `Mesh` example of teools to store and read a 2D mesh of polygons (currently implemented for triangles and quads).
+  * `Mesh` example of tools to store and read a 2D mesh of polygons (currently implemented for triangles and quads).
   * `MoveSemantic` A examples that uses [valgrind](https://valgrind.org/ "The valgrind site") to show the advantages of move semantic when handling large objects (you must have valgrind installed in your system).
   * `NonLinSys` A class that holds a system of callable objects, where you can add the objects one at a time.
 It also contains a `FunctionFactory`, a factory of callable objects.
 The latter may be used in a program where functions are given by the user and then used throughout the program, for instance functions that define boundary conditions.
   A different Function Factory is present in `Factory` as a specialization of the generic factory contained therein.
   * `OptimizationAndProfiling/` A set of examples on code optimization and profiling.
-Only to remember the various tools, which have been integrated in the Makefile.
-If you read the Makefile you see how tools have been called.
+Various tools have been integrated in the Makefile.
+If you read the Makefile you see how tools are called.
   * `Parallel` Some examples of parallelization
     - `Parallel/MPI` MPI Examples
     - `Parallel/OpenMP` OpenMO Examples